LiinxTV/fail2ban-monitoring/README.md

 Installation:
 -------------

-**It is possible that Fail2Ban is already packaged for your distribution.
-In this case, you should use that instead.**
+**I can't believe that you don't have fail2ban installed on your server.
+If you don't have it, please go to (https://doc.ubuntu-fr.org/fail2ban)**

 Required:
 - [Python2 >= 2.6 or Python >= 3.2](https://www.python.org) or [PyPy](https://pypy.org)